robotlegs/robotlegs-framework/src/robotlegs/bender/framework/readme-context.md

         }
     }

-Or, if you dislike metadata, like this:
+Or, if you dislike metadata:

     class MyModuleConfig
     {
-        [PostConstruct]
-        public function init(mediatorMap:IMediatorMap):void
+        public function MyModuleConfig(mediatorMap:IMediatorMap)
         {
             mediatorMap.map(SomeView)
                 .toMediator(SomeMediator);
         }
     }

+Note: you will not be able to use the above config as a Flex tag due to the required constructor arguments.

+Alternatively, you can implement the optional IConfig interface.
+If a config implements this interface `configure()` will be invoked after construction/injection:

+    class MyModuleConfig implements IConfig
+    {
+        [Inject]
+        public var mediatorMap:IMediatorMap;

+        public function configure():void
+        {
+            mediatorMap.map(SomeView)
+                .toMediator(SomeMediator);
+        }
+    }

-## Plain Object Configs
+## Object Configs

     _context.configure(new MyModuleConfig("hello"));